wmilou/WVim/README.md

 ## How to Add Keymapping

-For add keymapping edit the file located in lua/config/nvim/kaymappings.lua
+To add keymapping edit the file located in lua/config/nvim/kaymappings.lua

-Emample of Mapping:
+Example of Mapping:
 ``` lua
 -- ('{mode}', '{keys}', '{mappings}')
 utils.map('i', 'jk', '<Esc>') -- jk to escape